Reducing heat inside the PC to prevent overheating

 Installation of the fan depends on the type of fan.
 After installing the fan according to its instructions, replace the case cover, plug in the power cord, and turn on the computer.
 Use the computer normally to see if the heat related issues go away.

-Step 7: Test for hardware failure when troubleshooting heat issues
+Step 8: Testing for hardware failure when troubleshooting heat issues

 If issues persist after replacing the side panel, a hardware component might be damaged.
 Test the computer to see if any hardware, such as memory, the processor, or the graphics hardware, have failed.
 Most HP desktop computers come with diagnostic software to verify hardware failures.
 For more information, see one of the following topics: